Idaho Credit Unions Leverage Project Grants to Support Rural Communities

 East Idaho Credit Union has seen, firsthand, the lasting effects the pandemic has had on local small businesses.
 Dozens of restaurants, retail stores, clinics, gyms, and other businesses in its community have shuttered permanently in the past two years, and many of those still standing are struggling to keep their doors open.

 That’s why GoWest Foundation is supporting the Idaho Falls-based credit union’s mission to help small-business owners develop and scale their businesses through microloans.
 A GoWest Foundation project grant is helping to offset the costs of this endeavor, including staff expenses, marketing, and loan loss reserves.
 Additionally, EICU is partnering with several local organizations for referrals and to provide business education to borrowers.

 “East Idaho Credit Union is excited about our grant from the GoWest Foundation,” said Dan Thurman, President and CEO.
 “This grant will allow us to help startups and very new businesses gain access to small $1,000 – $2,000 operating lines that are critical for their growth and success.”

 In total, the program will extend $100,000 to $150,000 in credit for the small businesses in the area that desperately need it.

 “There is something magical when we are able to work with business owners in our communities to bring not only growth and prosperity to them but also to the communities that we all love,” Thurman said.
 “We look forward to seeing the success and growth that these businesses bring to Idaho!”

-Do you have an innovative idea for a new product to serve rural small businesses, or a market research project to map out underserved areas in your membership?
-NWCUF planning and project grants are available for credit unions interested in making an impact in their rural communities.
-Reach out to Foundation Manager of Community Impact, Maija Noll, to see what resources are available to support your efforts in serving rural communities.
+Do you have an innovative idea for a new product to serve rural small businesses or a market research project to map out underserved areas in your membership?
+GoWest Foundation planning and project grants are available for credit unions interested in making an impact in their rural communities.
+Reach out to the Foundation team to see what resources are available to support your efforts in serving rural communities.
 More information can be found here.